xuchen66/sphinx-emdocs/source/serialEM-note-K3-is-installed-on-Talos.rst

    monitoring purpose.
 Very nice indeed!

 #.
 Always remember to extract K3 camera first BEFORE you try to insert Ceta camera.

+#.
+Usually on our system, when restarting DM, the communication between DM and microscope is interrupted.
+A Keyspan USB Serial Adapter is used in our case to establish the communication in our case.
+Unplugging and replugging the USB connection can fix, followed by restarting DM, usually fixes the problem.
+However, it it almost impossible to do it remotely.
+We have found a workaround to re-activate the Keyspan USB Serial Adapter.
+From Device Manager, find "Kayspan USB Serial Adapter", in "Driver" tab, disable and enable it.
+This will reset the adapter.
+Restarting DM after that, communication will be OK.